 Any sign that can give a meaning or a message, which can be distinguished and be perceived by our senses can be trademarked.
 Colour can be perceived by our visual senses and it can be interpreted to give distinct meaning hence it is eligible to be registered as a trademark.
 A combination of colours can make the mark look distinct and recognizable.
 For example, the purple wrapper of Cadbury, has been in use since ages and it has developed secondary meaning.
 It is the feature from which people differentiate Cadbury from other chocolates.
 But it’s very difficult to prove distinctiveness with use of just one colour, hence usually it is easier to use multiple colours to get a colour mark registered.

-The smell/ sent marks on the other hand are the toughest to register as they cannot be directly represented graphically, one can state its proximity to a smell like the smell of baked bread or a fish, but exact description is almost impossible to convey in a written form.
+The smell/ scent marks on the other hand are the toughest to register as they cannot be directly represented graphically, one can state its proximity to a smell like the smell of baked bread or a fish, but exact description is almost impossible to convey in a written form.
 They also cannot be recorded like the sound marks making their representation extremely confusing and subjective.
-The best method to graphically represent the sent marks are through submitting its chemical formulae and composition along with its standard information required to reproduce the exact sent mark.
-The following are the points that determine its registrability of a sent mark:
+The best method to graphically represent the scent marks are through submitting its chemical formulae and composition along with its standard information required to reproduce the exact scent mark.
+The following are the points that determine its registrability of a scent mark:

 (a) the applicant should be the only person marketing the goods concerned;

 (b) the fragrance should not be an inherent attribute or natural characteristic of the goods, but a feature supplied by the applicant;